top of page

 Oral interaction and sharing products.jpg

-"Shared Education" for JHS Students
+"Shared Education" with JHS Students

-Three-layered collaboration: Arab and Jewish pre-service teachers in practicum, EFL mentor teachers and respective students- Beit Berl & CET, 2016-2017
+Three-layered collaboration: Arab and Jewish pre-service English teachers in practicum, mentor EFL teachers, and students led by pedagogical advisor| Partners: Beit Berl College & CET (2016-2017)

 As Head of pedagogical team (student teachers, teachers and principals) in collaboration with Dr. Rim Bshara, I was responsible for training, coordination, and supervising design.
 Students from Tira and Ruppin engaged in shared learning activities through virtual exchange and mutual visits.